rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 We can use data from a BME280 sensor to calculate a reasonably accurate altitude.
 What you may not know is, those altitude readings are commonly based on a standard sea level pressure measure of 1013.25 hPa.

 Wouldn't it be cooler to **actively query the sea level pressure** for a known location *before* asking the sensor to calculate the altitude?
-This provides for a more accurate reading, letting us roughly calculate the floor of the building we are on.
+This would provide a more accurate reading, letting us roughly calculate the floor of the building we are on.

 ## Requirement: Device-to-Cloud Data Pump

 We need a means of syncing our gathered location and altitude data to the cloud.
-I already gave away our secret component: the Blues Wireless Notecard.
+And yeah, I already gave away our secret component: the Blues Wireless Notecard.

 The [Notecard is a prepaid cellular system-on-module](https://blues.io/iot-connectivity-firmware-for-engineers/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking), especially useful for low bandwidth cellular IoT communications.
 It comes preloaded with 500MB of data and 10 years of global cellular service, starting at $49 USD.